hashicorp/design-system/website/docs/components/stepper/partials/code/component-api.md

-Note: Since the `indicator` components are meant to be assembled into larger stepper item patterns, the component's interactive states should be tied to the larger pattern.
+Note: Since the `indicator` components are meant to be assembled into larger stepper item patterns, the component’s interactive states should be tied to the larger pattern.
 This includes `hover`, `active`, and `focus`.

 #### Stepper::Step::Indicator